ahilbers/renewable_test_PSMs/README.md

 #### Getting started

 For a quick introduction to the models, see [this link](https://mybinder.org/v2/gh/ahilbers/renewable_test_PSMs/solar_power).
 It is a [binder](https://mybinder.readthedocs.io/en/latest/) instance of the tutorial (`tutorial.ipynb`) that you can run as a docker, without having to install any pacakges on your own machine.
+Thanks to [Anne Fouilloux](https://github.com/annefou) for setting this up.